-Try to strike the balance between tasks and choose the first assignments to work on wisely.
-Starting with the most difficult projects is good but remember, don’t overestimate your capacity and don’t underestimate what is important.
+Try to strike a balance between tasks and choose the first assignment to work on wisely.
+Starting with the most difficult projects is good, but remember, don’t overestimate your capacity and don’t underestimate what is important.

-First and foremost, ask colleagues to walk you through anything you may have missed and get properly acquainted with the current situation at work upon your return.
+First and foremost, ask colleagues to walk you through anything you may have missed and get properly acquainted with the current situation once you are back to work.

 Consider a smoother transition to full-scale work via small and determined tasks.
 At the end of the day, there is nothing more satisfying than a true sense of accomplishment at work.

-If possible, avoid meetings, sales, and negotiations on the very first days after your return from holiday.
+If possible, avoid meetings, sales, and negotiations on the very first days after you are back to work from seasonal holidays or vacations.
 Taking up complicated and unstructured tasks will burn you out immediately.

 Create a home time ritual for work

-Create a ritual around returning home from work each and every day after your return from holiday.
-Always remember the sense of relaxation you will experience when you walk in through your front door.
+Create a ritual around returning home from work each and every day after your return from seasonal holidays or other vacations.
+Always remember the sense of relaxation you will experience when you walk through your front door.

 Consider organizing a meet-up with some friends.
-Imagine how nice it would be to walk in your favorite park for a cup of coffee.
-Shopping (if you didn’t completely run out of money on holiday) may also be a good way to celebrate your return home.
+Consider how pleasant it would be to stroll through your favorite park for a cup of coffee.
+Shopping (assuming you didn’t spend all of your money during the “happy holidays” season) may also be a good way to celebrate your return home.
 Look at concerts, exhibitions, or parties in your area and consider booking them in advance so you have something to look forward to.

 Don’t be afraid to treat yourself after your vacation.
-It doesn’t have to cost a fortune but it is important for you to always have something enjoyable to look forward to both at home and on holiday.
+It doesn’t have to cost a fortune, but it is important for you to always have something enjoyable to look forward to, both at home and on holidays.

-Clean up and organize your living space before getting back to work
+Clean up and organize your living space before you are back to work

-Clean up your home and sort out any mess before getting ready to go back to work.
-Find the right place for the souvenirs on the shelf, water the plants, feed the dog, hang your washing.
+Clean up your home and sort out any mess before you get back to work.
+Find the right place for the souvenirs on the shelf, water the plants, feed the dog, and hang your washing.

 Complete all the mundane household chores and tasks that may otherwise distract you during the workday.
-Prepare your work table and sweep off the dust, get comfortable in your chair, grab a cup of coffee and some water, and get in the right mindset to start and be productive at work.
+Prepare your work table and sweep off the dust, get comfortable in your chair, grab a cup of coffee and some water, and get in the right mindset to start and be productive.

 Get started with work and go through any important messages and emails you may have accrued over the course of your holiday.
-It is important you prioritize what is most important so it doesn’t linger in your mind.
+It is important that you prioritize what is most important, so it doesn’t linger in your mind.

 Consider using scented candles and decorating your workspace with some pictures to remind you of the highlights of your recent holiday.
 Try to cook dishes that stole your heart on holiday and just let the memories warm you whenever you feel it is needed.